 Sink, cooktop, and faucet holes can be cut using CNC machines or by hand.
 If an undermount sink is to be used, the hole will need its sides polished since the sink won't cover the sides.
 See Granite Sinks.

 Fabricators known for quality work will always rod the countertops where sinks and cooktops will be cut.
 In other words, they flip the tops over, grind two channels in front of and behind the cutout location.
-Then they glue steel rods in the channels.
-Rodding Granite tops gives them extra strength for installing and for future use.

 Final Setup & Granite Installation

-All the finished tops are placed together to resemble the final layout of the granite counter tops.
+All the finished tops are placed together to resemble the final layout of the granite countertops.
 The fabrication process usually takes 1 to 2 days for an average kitchen.

 The finished countertops are transported to your home, placed on cabinets, and glued down.
 Some final cutting and polishing may be done on site.
 Click granite install to see how granite counters are installed.